Bijesse/Year2CristoRey/projects/2-RPS/lessons/1-intro/README.md

 Break up into groups of two.
 Important: explain driver and gps first.
 Download starter code

+Create links to css and js external sheets

 ## Independent practice ("You do")

 First piece of code to solve together: Document.ready